 The neckline of the H&S patterns is a key support level.
 When price falls below the neckline, that support level now becomes resistance.

 Usually price will reverse to the new resistance level.
-This offers you a second chance to sell.
+This offers a second chance to sell.
 This is why it’s very important for traders to wait for the pattern to complete.

 Never assume a partially developed pattern will complete in the future.
 Never make a trade until head and shoulders patterns break the neckline.
 Those support and resistance levels are key.
+Always wait for confirmation.

 Frequently Asked Questions